isomerpages/moe-kemingpri/_about-us/Mission and Vision.md

 <h4><strong>School Mission<br></strong>Connecting Hearts, Engaging Minds</h4>
 <p>We want to build a culture of care and culture of learning by connecting
-the hearts and engaging the minds of our students and staff. &nbsp;In this way, we can realise our vision of “Every Kemingnite: A Curious Learner, an Empathetic Leader and a Confident Contributor.</p>
+the hearts and engaging the minds of our students and staff. &nbsp;In this way, we can realise our vision of “Every Kemingnite: A Curious Learner.
+An Empathetic Leader.
+A Confident Contributor.</p>
 <h4>Connecting Hearts (Culture of Care)</h4>
 <p>We build a culture of care by connecting with our students through quality
 relationships so that they will develop holistically.
 Quality relationship